-- members: dr Irena Prawdzic (Institute of Slavic Studies, Polish Academy of Sciences), dr Barbara Alicja Jańczak (Adam Mickiewicz University), dr Anna Jorroch (University of Warsaw), dr hab.
-Felicja Księżyk (University of Opole).
+- Co-Investigators: Irena Prawdzic, PhD (Institute of Slavic Studies PAS), Barbara Alicja Jańczak, PhD (Adam Mickiewicz University in Poznań), Anna Jorroch, PhD (University of Warsaw), Felicja Księżyk, Dr. habil.
+(University of Opole).

 - Principal Investigator: Prof. Björn Hansen (University of Regensburg);

 - Co-Investigators: Anna Bučkova, MA (University of Regensburg), Carolin Centner, MA (University of Regensburg), Iga Kościołek, MA (University of Regensburg), Prof. Marek Nekula (University of Regensburg); Michał Woźniak, PhD (Institute of Polish Language PAS, University of Regensburg); consultants: Prof. Sandra Birzer (University of Bamberg), Prof. Bernhard Brehmer (University of Greifswald); Roman Fisun, MA (University of Regensburg).

 The aim of the project is an integrated description of German-Polish bilingualism in Poland and Germany, taking into account both linguistic and sociolinguistic aspects.
 The main objective of our scientific endeavour is to investigate whether morphosyntactic changes that are induced by language contact in the speech of bilingual people differ between generations.
 On the one hand, the object of our interest is the bilingual speaker, and on the other hand, the replication processes of morphosyntactic patterns in both languages: Polish and German.